geosolutions-it/MapStore2/docs/user-guide/attributes-table.md

 *****************
 In GIS, the attribute table associated to a vector layer is a table that stores tabular informations related to the layer.
 The columns of the table are called fields and the rows are called records.
 Each record of the attribute table corresponds to one feature geometry of the layer.
 This relation allows to find records in the table (informations) by selecting features on the map and viceversa.

-In [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/), accessing the attribute table of a vector layer allows you to edit the tabular data or to directly edit the geometries on the map, to perform spatial queries and filters and to create widgets from the data.
+In [MapStore](https://mapstore2.geo-solutions.it/mapstore/#/), accessing the attribute table of a vector layer allows you to edit the tabular data or to directly edit the geometries on the map, to perform spatial queries and filters and to create widgets from the data.

 !!! note
     Creating widgets for a layer is accessible from the *TOC* and the *Attribute Table* by clicking on this icon <img src="../img/widgets.jpg" style="max-width:20px;"/> and was already treated in the [Widgets](widgets.md) section.